poojandpatel/associated-eye-physicians/_pages/services.md

   btn_class: "btn--primary"
   url: "/services/"
 - image_path: /assets/images/services/bleeding.png
-  title: "Subconjunctival Hemorrhage (Bleeding)"
+  title: "Bleeding in the Eyes"
-  excerpt: "The team at Associated Eye Physicians provides urgent care for subconjunctival hemorrhage."
+  excerpt: "The team at Associated Eye Physicians provides urgent care for any bleeding in the eyes."
   btn_label: "Read More"
   btn_class: "btn--primary"
   url: "/bleeding/"